Hausdorff dimensions of irreducible Markov hom tree-shifts: Introduction

-Notably, if $\mathbf{A}$ is a primitive matrix, then $p=1$ and $\mathcal{L}_{\mathbf{A},r} = \mathbf{A}^T$ for all $r \in \mathcal{R}_{1,d}=\{1\}$, and thus $\dim_{H} \mathcal{T}_{\mathbf{A}} = \log \rho(\mathbf{A}^T)$ is the spectral radius of $\mathbf{A}$. \end{theorem} At this stage, two main concerns with the theorem arise: the existence of nonnegative eigenvectors and the attainment of $\min_{r \in \mathcal{R}_{p,d}}$.
-To address the former issue, the proof of the theorem is postponed until after a brief introduction on the nonlinear Perron-Frobenius theory (Section \ref{sec:Perron-Frobenius}), in which such existence will be resolved.
-As for the latter issue, it will be discussed in Lemma \ref{lem:periodic_maximality}, which forms the backbone of the theorem.
-Notably, the proposed formula of the Hausdorff dimension can be further adapted (Proposition \ref{eq:periodic_duality}) to serve as an upper bound for any tree-shifts without assumptions \eqref{eq:nontrivial_assumption} and \eqref{eq:tree_assumption}, which gives rise to the following corollary. \begin{corollary} Suppose $\mathcal{T}_{\mathbf{A}}$ is a Markov hom tree-shift.
-Then, $\dim_{H} \mathcal{T}_{\mathbf{A}} \le \log \rho(\mathbf{A})$, where $\rho(\mathbf{A})$ denotes the spectral radius of the linear operator $\mathbf{A}$.
-In particular, for any irreducible $\mathbf{A}$, the equality holds if and only if $\sum_{a \in \alphabet} \mathbf{A}_{a,b}$ coincide for all $b \in \alphabet$. \end{corollary} To give the reader an overview of our proof strategy, it is worth mentioning that the upper bound of the Hausdorff dimension is derived via construction of efficient covers of $\mathcal{T}_{\mathbb{A}}$, while the lower bound is obtained by applying the classical mass distribution principle to the ``optimal'' Markov measure.
-Hence, the main contributions of this work lie not only in providing a formula for Hausdorff dimension, but also in establishing an analog of variational principle for the tree-shifts.
+At this stage, two main concerns arise regarding Theorem \ref{thm:Hausdorff_dim}: the existence of nonnegative eigenvectors and the attainment of $\min_{r \in \mathcal{R}_{p,d}}$.
+To address the former issue, the proof of the theorem is deferred to Section \ref{sec:Perron-Frobenius}, where a brief overview of nonlinear Perron-Frobenius theory is provided to establish the required existence.
+The latter issue is discussed in Lemma \ref{lem:periodic_maximality}, which forms the cornerstone in the proof of Theorem \ref{thm:Hausdorff_dim}.
+Notably, the proposed formula of the Hausdorff dimension can be further adapted to serve as an upper bound for any Markov hom tree-shifts, leading to the following corollary. \begin{corollary} Let $\tshift[][\incmat]$ be a Markov hom tree-shift.
+Then, $\dim_{H} \tshift[][\incmat] \le \log \rho(\incmat)$.
+In particular, for any irreducible $\incmat$, the equality holds if and only if $\incmat$ has uniform row sums. \end{corollary} To provide an overview of our proof strategy, it is worth mentioning that the upper bound of the Hausdorff dimension is derived via constructing efficient covers of $\tshift[][\incmat]$, while the lower bound is obtained by applying the classical mass distribution principle to the ``optimal'' Markov measure.
+Hence, the main contributions of this work lie not only in providing a formula for Hausdorff dimension but also in establishing an analog of the variational principle for the tree-shifts.